 No standards currently exist which define the specific biologics process and manufacturing roles and associated competencies needed, thus adding to the challenge of training the biologics workforce.
 Training programs in biologics manufacturing, to the degree they exist, are created company by company at high cost and offering workers no portability of their competencies.
 The need is ripe for an industry-wide training curriculum that can be used to prepare incumbent and new workers for positions associated with biopharmaceutical manufacturing.

-industry and is structured in three sequential phases to determine training gaps, develop curriculum aimed at closing gaps, and establish training protocols and standards.
-The primary objective of the training program will be to accelerate workforce staffing to keep pace with the rapid growth of biopharmaceuticals, establish standards
+Development of a training program to enable incumbent employees in the biopharmaceutical industry to acquire competencies in bioprocess development and manufacturing operations.
+The training program is designed to provide a cost-effective, scalable model for use across the industry and is structured in three sequential phases to determine training gaps, develop curriculum aimed at closing gaps, and establish training protocols and standards.
+The primary objective of the training program will be to accelerate workforce staffing to keep pace with the rapid growth of biopharmaceuticals, establish standards of worker proficiency, enhance employee satisfaction, and expand the qualified talent pool available to biopharma manufacturers.

-Login to the NIIMBL member portal to access more, including:
+Login to the NIIMBL member portal to access additional project information, including presentations, progress updates, reports, and more.

 Not yet a member?
 Learn more about which level of NIIMBL membership is right for you and your organization.